 On July 17, the Greek Orthodox Church commemorates the Feast Day of Agia Marina.

 Her father hated her for her faith and did not consider her as his daughter.
 The imperial deputy, Olymbrius, learning from Marina that she was a Christian, at first desired that she would become his wife.
 When Marina refused, he ordered her to bow down before the idols.
-St. Marina replied: “I will neither bow down nor offer sacrifice to the breathless and dead idols, who do not recognize themselves and do not know that we honor or dishonor them.
-I will not give them the honor that belongs only to my Creator.”
+St. Marina replied: “I will neither bow down nor offer sacrifice to the breathless and dead idols, who do not recognise themselves and do not know that we honour or dishonour them.
+I will not give them the honour that belongs only to my Creator.”

 Then Olymbrius subjected Marina to harsh torture, and threw her into prison, completely covered with wounds and blood.
 In prison, Marina prayed to God.
 After her prayer, the devil appeared to her in the guise of a horrible serpent that entwined itself around her head.
 When she made the sign of the Cross, the serpent burst apart and vanished.
 Then she was engulfed with a heavenly light, and it seemed to her that the walls and roof of the prison vanished, and a radiant, towering cross appeared.
 A white dove perched atop the cross, issuing forth a voice which said: “Rejoice Marina, the rational dove of Christ, daughter of Zion in the highest, for your day of rejoicing, draws near.”